roby-admin/LOKI_MAIN/README.txt

 .\Loki.exe

 WARNING!!
 Loki may be detected as a false positive, you can always add an exception to your AV rules.

+however you can exclude the path from your av:

+Run in elevated shell (search cmd in Start menu and hit Ctrl+Shift+Enter).

+powershell -Command Add-MpPreference -ExclusionPath "C:\loki_folder"